idalyfranco/idalyfranco.github.io/README.md

 ### Favorite Fabrics

-Choosing a fabric is one of the most important desicions when embarking in a new project
+Choosing a fabric is one of the most important decisions when embarking in a new project

 ```markdown
 Designer Fabrics